What is the current and potential future impact on the UK Haulage industry as a result of COVID-19?

 “Transportation and logistics are inherently valuable to all populations; we’re part of the economic and social fabric.
 Whether COVID-19 is driving permanent changes in behaviour, or will prove more temporary, our industry will still be needed.”

-Eddie Johnson, Managing Director of Isis Insurance Services, is an insurance industry veteran and specialist HGV insurance broker, speaking with Haulage owners and operators every day.
+Eddie Johnson, Managing Director of Isis Insurance Services, is an insurance industry veteran and specialist Haulage Insurance broker, speaking with Haulage owners and operators every day.

 “Whilst HGV’s have been integral in transporting vital day-to-day supplies during the pandemic crisis, there is no doubt that many operators large and small are hurting right now.